 The couple, who have three children, met when they trained together at physiotherapy school in Auckland.
 Soon after, like so many young New Zealanders, they left to see the world.
 They ended up in London and have remained here ever since.

-At work, he still treats local rowers amongst many others, including orthopaedic work helping patients recover from surgery, and now sees a lot of cycling injuries.
+He treats local rowers amongst many others, including orthopaedic work helping patients recover from surgery, and now sees a lot of cycling injuries.

 “The popularity of cycling has brought in a lot of work, with back and knee issues, and accidents,” he adds.
 Asked for advice for cyclists to minimise problems, he urges them to keep the cadence of their cycling high.
 “They need to be spinning their pedals rather than grinding along in too high a gear which is bad for the legs,” he says.